wavemotion-dave/NINTV-DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V6.3 : ??-Dec-2025 by wavemotion-dave
+  * Fix for horizontal scroll bug that caused a bit of blurring when moving left/right in some games.
+Fixes Ninja Odyssey health bar.
+  * Improved backtab latched handling - the DSi and above now utilizes backtab latching by default for improved emulation accuracy.
+  * Refactored memory to free up another 160K of memory for future use.

 V6.2 : 23-Dec-2025 by wavemotion-dave
   * New 60Hz True-Sync technology to match DS LCD refresh with emulated frame output to provide for a largely tear-free display.
   * New 'Favorites' system to mark any game file as 'Like' (yellow heart) or 'Love' (red heart) - press SELECT on ROM select screen.